 Greetings, Creatures!
-Apologies for the radio silence – I’ve been busy working away on novel II, HellSans, and I’m pleased to say it’s going well and I’m almost there (it’s to be completed by the end of June).
+Apologies for the radio silence – I’ve been busy working away on novel II, HellSans, and I’m pleased to say it’s going well and I’m almost there.

 I’m just popping by to say a bit about the other things I’ve been up to and the events that are ahead this year.

 I was commissioned to write a Freedom Paper for the Edinburgh International Book Festival in August.
 I wrote about disability and (anti)capitalism and it’s now available to read online: What Is To Come.